 Make a Major Difference with PLU’s New Nonprofit Leadership Minor

 This minor is open to business and non business majors.

-Starting in J-term and Spring 2014, students from any discipline may elect to minor in Nonprofit Leadership, which offers relevant, world-changing knowledge of the nonprofit sector and its operations.
+Students from any discipline may elect to minor in Nonprofit Leadership, which offers relevant, world-changing knowledge of the nonprofit sector and its operations.
 The new program fits with PLU’s mission of service and opens doors to more than 315,000 nonprofit organizations, all driven by the same defining motivation as PLU graduates: not just to make a living, but to make a difference with their living.

 Professor Mark Mulder helping bring clean water to a village in Nicaragua in 2012

 - BUSA 308: Principles of Marketing (4)